asergeyev/go-toys/README.md

 go-toys
 =======

-All silly things I wrote that do not look like separate projects...
+All silly things I wrote in golang.

+See code for explanations.
+Public domain work unless specified otherwise inside of the directory level README.